Women are still silenced in British politics

-Women across the United Kingdom marched together last month to pay tribute to the suffragette movement and celebrate 100 years since British women won the vote – albeit only one sector of the female population.
+Women across the United Kingdom marched together in 2018 to pay tribute to the suffragette movement and celebrate 100 years since British women won the vote – albeit only one sector of the female population.
 They commemorated the Representation of the People Act 1918 which granted women over the age of 30 the right to vote, as long as they were property owners – or married to one.

 Although it would be another decade before women in Britain would have the same voting rights as men, the Act paved the way for future reforms.
 In November 1918, women were allowed to be elected to Parliament, gaining at the same time the right to become government ministers.